missuo/Mist/README.md

 - Check bucket permissions (upload permission required)
 - Ensure network connectivity
 - Verify the bucket region matches your configuration
+- For SM.MS, confirm your API token is valid

 ### iCloud Sync Not Working
 - Confirm you're signed in to iCloud